mattbeckley/PDALIntro/IntrotoPDAL_Part3.md

 - The first stage of this pipeline is removing any statistical outliers by using the [filters.outlier](https://pdal.io/en/2.5.3/stages/filters.outlier.html).
 For this example, we are using the statistical filtering method to compute a mean distance from each point to its nearest neighbors and compare that with a global threshold value (calculated from the mean of all distances).
 There are a variety of options to adjust the calculations of the threshold and other parameters.

 - The second stage of the pipeline performs a range filter.
 First it includes only classes that are **NOT (note the "!")** in the range of 135 - 146.
-Then it include only elevation values in the range of -10 to 3000.
+Then it includes only elevation values in the range of -10 to 3000.

 - Run the pipeline and check the classifications: